JeschkeLab/DeerLab/docsrc/source/functions.rst

 Functions
 ======================

-This is the official documentation for the DeerAnalysis toolbox functions.
+This is the official documentation for the DeerLab toolbox functions.
 The following list contains the names of the different function and a brief description of their functionality.
 The parametric model functions are listed in a separate section (see :ref:`parametric_models`).

 .. toctree::
     :hidden: